 Amazon deducts a referral fee each time a product unit is sold.
-The referral fee is a percentage of the total sales price and is usually 15% in most product categories, however, it differs in a few categories, going as low as 6% and high as 45% for Amazon Device Accessories.
-Check out the image below for your category of product and the referral fee involved.
+The referral fee is a percentage of the total sales price and is usually 15% in most product categories; however, it differs in a few categories, going as low as 6% and high as 45% for Amazon Device Accessories.
+Check out the table below for your category of product and the referral fee involved.

-The Amazon FBA fee includes the shipping fee, in the case of FBM, the shipping fees are additionally paid by each customer.
+The Amazon FBA fee includes the shipping fee while in the case of FBM, the shipping fees are paid additionally by each customer/seller.